phetsims/equality-explorer/doc/implementation-notes.md

 This section provides an overview of the most important model elements, and some miscellaneous topics related to the model.

-`EqualityExplorerScene` is the base type for all scenes.
+`EqualityExplorerScene` is the base class for all scenes.
 See the [**Screens and Scenes**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#screens-and-scenes) section above for a description of scenes.

 The balance scale is composed of 3 primary model elements: `BalanceScale`, `Plate`, and `Grid`.

-`EqualityExplorerMovable` is a base type that is responsible for an object's location and animation to a desired location.
+`EqualityExplorerMovable` is a base class that is responsible for an object's location and animation to a desired location.
 It's used to implement terms.

-`Term` is the base type for terms.
-There are 3 subtypes. `ConstantTerm` corresponds to constant terms. `VariableTerm` corresponds to terms that are associated with a symbolic variable, e.g. `x`.  `ObjectTerm` is a term that is associated with a real-world object (shape, fruit, coin, animal).
-VariableTerm and ObjectTerm are similar in that they are associated with a variable, but their requirements are different enough to justify separate types.
-And there are in fact two variable types: `Variable` is a typical symbolic variable, and its subtype `ObjectVariable` contains more information pertaining to a real-world object.
+`Term` is the base class for terms.
+There are 3 subclasses. `ConstantTerm` corresponds to constant terms. `VariableTerm` corresponds to terms that are associated with a symbolic variable, e.g. `x`.  `ObjectTerm` is a term that is associated with a real-world object (shape, fruit, coin, animal).
+VariableTerm and ObjectTerm are similar in that they are associated with a variable, but their requirements are different enough to justify separate classes.
+And there are in fact two variable classes: `Variable` is a typical symbolic variable, and its subclass `ObjectVariable` contains more information pertaining to a real-world object.
 (Note that the value of ObjectVariables cannot be change in _Equality Explorer_, but they can be changed in the _Equality Explorer: Basics_ simulation.)

-`TermCreator` is the base type for creating and managing terms.
+`TermCreator` is the base class for creating and managing terms.
 It uses the PhET creator pattern, described more in the [**Common Patterns**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#common-patterns) section.
 Term creators are responsible for creating and managing terms.
-There is a subtype for each term type, namely `ConstantTermCreator`, `VariableTermCreator`, and `ObjectTermCreator`.
+There is a subclass for each term class, namely `ConstantTermCreator`, `VariableTermCreator`, and `ObjectTermCreator`.

 `UniversalOperation` encapsulates a _universal operation_, terminology invented in the design document.
 It refers to an operation that is applied to all terms on both sides of the scale, using a control that allows the student to select a binary operator and an operand.
 The operands are `ConstantTerm` and `VariableTerm` instances.

 `Snapshot` encapsulates the full state of the scale and associated variables.
-A snapshot does _not_ contain a collection of `Term`instances; it is an opaque lightweight description of terms and their locations, and delegates to `TermCreator` subtypes to save and restore the state. `SnapshotCollection` is the collection of `Snapshot`s, and contains one related Property for each possible `Snapshot`.
+A snapshot does _not_ contain a collection of `Term`instances; it is an opaque lightweight description of terms and their locations, and delegates to `TermCreator` subclasses to save and restore the state. `SnapshotCollection` is the collection of `Snapshot`s, and contains one related Property for each possible `Snapshot`.

 Throughout the simulation, variable values are represented using integers.
-All other numbers (constants, coefficients,...) are represented as fractions, using the common-code `Fraction` type.
+All other numbers (constants, coefficients,...) are represented as fractions, using the common-code `Fraction` class.
 Fraction are always in reduced form, both in the model and view.

 ## View

 This section provides an overview of the most important view components, and some miscellaneous topics related to the view.

-`EqualityExplorerSceneNode` is the base type for all scenes.
+`EqualityExplorerSceneNode` is the base class for all scenes.
 See the [**Screens and Scenes**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#screens-and-scenes) section above for a description of scenes.
 There is one `SceneNode` instance for each `Scene` instance.
 For screens that have more than one scene, one `EqualityExplorerSceneNode` is made visible depending on which `Scene` is selected.
 Primarily for performance reasons, we do not mutate a single instance of `EqualityExplorerSceneNode`.

-`TermNode` is the base type for all terms.
-There is a subtype for each type of term, namely `ConstantTermNode`, `VariableTermNode`, and `ObjectTermNode`.
+`TermNode` is the base class for all terms.
+There is a subclass for each class of term, namely `ConstantTermNode`, `VariableTermNode`, and `ObjectTermNode`.

-Every `TermNode` has an associated drag listener that is a subtype of `TermDragListener`. `TermDragListener` and its subtypes are the most complicated part of this simulation's implementation; they encapsulate all drag behavior, animation behavior, and the lock feature (described in more detail in the [**Lock feature**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#lock-feature) section).
-Which subtype of `TermDragListener` is used depends on the strategy used for putting terms on the scale, as described in the [**Screens and Scenes**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#screens-and-scenes) section above.
+Every `TermNode` has an associated drag listener that is a subclass of `TermDragListener`. `TermDragListener` and its subclasses are the most complicated part of this simulation's implementation; they encapsulate all drag behavior, animation behavior, and the lock feature (described in more detail in the [**Lock feature**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#lock-feature) section).
+Which subclass of `TermDragListener` is used depends on the strategy used for putting terms on the scale, as described in the [**Screens and Scenes**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#screens-and-scenes) section above.
 [SeparateTermsDragListener](https://github.com/phetsims/equality-explorer/blob/master/js/common/view/SeparateTermsDragListener.js) is used when like terms occupy separate cells on the scale. `CombinedTermsDragListener` is used when like terms are combined in one cell on the scale.

 `SumToZeroNode` encapsulates the animation that occurs when two like terms sum to zero.
 When constant terms sum to zero, a '0' is displayed and fades out.
 When variable terms sum to zero, a '0x' is displayed and fades out. `SumToZeroNode` includes an optional yellow halo, displayed when terms that sum to zero overlap while dragging.
 When terms sum to zero, the animation is displayed after the scale moves, in the same cell that was previously occupied by one of the terms.
 When a universal operation is applied, or when the lock feature is on, multiple terms may sum to zero as the result of an operation.
 In these scenarios, animations are batched and displayed at the completion of the operation, after the scale has reached equilibrium.
 For an example of batching, see `animateSumToZero` in `EqualityExplorerSceneNode`.

 `EquationNode` displays equations throughout the simulation &mdash; in the "Equation or inequality" and "Snapshots" accordion boxes, and in the _Solve It!_ screen.
-It handles all types of terms, and omits terms that evaluate to zero.
+It handles all classes of terms, and omits terms that evaluate to zero.
 A variable term (e.g. `x`) with coefficient of `1` is displayed as `x`.
 A variable term with coeffient of `-1` is displayed as `-x`.

 `SnapshotsAccordionBox` has an associated `SnapshotsCollection`, and allows the student to take N possible snapshots of the current scene configuration. `SnapshotControl` alternates between displaying a camera button (for taking a snapshot) and displaying a snapshot's equation.
 At most one snapshot can be selected at a time, and clicking anywhere outside `SnapshotsAccordionBox` clears the selection.
 Controls at the bottom of `SnapshotsAccordionBox` apply to the snapshots.